droonga/droonga.org/tutorial/1.0.6/add-replica/index.md

 }
 ~~~

+Note that adding an extra unique parameter for each request, to bypass old resposne caches.

-Note that the `node2` also says that the `node2` is not a member of the cluster.
+Look at the point that the `node2` also says `node2` is not a member of the cluster.
 This is the difference between a node unjoined from a cluster and a new node.